UPHL-BioNGS/Cecret/README.md

 ## Determining CPU usage
 For the sake of simplicity, processes in this workflow are designated 1 CPU, a medium amount of CPUs (5), or the largest amount of CPUs (the number of CPUs of the environment launching the workflow if using the main [workflow](./Cecret.nf) and a simple config file or 8 if using profiles and the [config template](./configs/cecret_config_template.config)).
 The medium amount of CPUs can be adjusted by the **End User** by adjusting `'params.medcpus'`, the largest amount can be adjusted with `'params.maxcpus'`, or the cpus can be specified for each process individually in a config file.

-The main [Cecret.nf](./main.nf) file will attempt to determine how many cpus are available, and will set `params.maxcpus` to the number of cpus available.
-This option apparently caused havoc for running this workflow in the cloud and other resource management systems, so by default this is overridden when using a `-profile` to `'params.maxcpus = 8'` in [config template](./configs/cecret_config_template.config).

 The **End User** can adjust this by specifying the maximum cpus that one process can take in the config file `'params.maxcpus = <new value>'` or on the command line
 ```
 nextflow run UPHL-BioNGS/Cecret -profile singularity --maxcpus <new value>